AdobeDocs/experience-manager-65.en/help/sites-deploying/data-store-config.md

 These configuration options are available:

 * `repository.home`: Path to repository home under which various repository related data is stored.
-By default, binary files would be stored under `crx-quickstart/repository/datastore` directory
+By default, binary files would be stored under `crx-quickstart/repository/datastore` directory.

 * `path`: Path to the directory under which the files would be stored.
-If specified then it takes precedence over `repository.home` value
+If specified then it takes precedence over `repository.home` value.

 * `minRecordLength`: The minimum size in bytes of a file stored in the data store.
 Binary content less than this value would be inlined.